Problem

 4. Resilient Syntax Handling

 docmd is built to be resilient.
-If your existing files contain proprietary syntax or legacy shortcodes from other engines, they are safely rendered as raw text or skipped, ensuring that your build never fails due to content you haven’t yet migrated.
+If existing files contain proprietary syntax or legacy shortcodes from other engines, they render safely as raw text or are skipped.
+This ensures your build never fails due to unmigrated content.

 Trade-offs

 Automatic sidebars are typically sorted alphabetically by filename.
-While naming files like 01-intro.md and 02-setup.md works well, more descriptive filenames may appear in an unintuitive order.
-For production-ready sites, we recommend transitioning to a manual Navigation Configuration to gain full control over the user journey.
+While naming files like 01-intro.md and 02-setup.md works well, descriptive filenames may appear in an unintuitive order.
+For production-ready sites, we recommend transitioning to manual Navigation Configuration for full control over the user journey.